 For years, Meg has also dedicated a portion of her practice to education law.
 She represents non-public schools and universities on a variety of employment and education legal topics.
 Active in her community, Meg served on the Board of Directors of a private educational institution and was the Reporter for the Governor of Michigan’s Task Force on Domestic Violence in 1994.

-Meg was named one of the top 50 female Michigan lawyers in 2018 by Hour Magazine of Detroit.
+Meg was named one of the top 50 female Michigan lawyers in 2018 by Hour Detroit Magazine.